Motives for elliptic modular groups

 In order to construct motives over ${\mathbb Q}$ according to Deligne's theory, we define the Betti realization of an elliptic modular motive as the direct sum of the truncated group algebras of $\pi_{1} \left( \overline{M}_{n}({\mathbb C}) \right)$ whose base points run through the cusps on $\overline{M}_{n}$.
 This $l$-adic structure with action of the absolute Galois group ${\rm Gal} \left( \overline{\mathbb Q} / {\mathbb Q} \right)$ of ${\mathbb Q}$ is derived from the natural ${\mathbb Z}[1/n]$-scheme structure on $\overline{M}_{n}$, and the Hodge structure is described by iterated integrals of $1$-forms on $\overline{M}_{n}({\mathbb C})$.
 This motive has mixed structure whose pure components are subquotients of $H_{1} \left( \overline{M}_{n}({\mathbb C}); {\mathbb Q} \right)^{\otimes i}$, and hence these components consist of tensor products of the dual motives attached to cusp forms of weight $2$ of level $n$.

 Our main result is to construct a new theory of Hecke operators which act on this elliptic modular motive and satisfy a congruence relation to the Galois action.
-The geometric congruence relation, which was given by Eichler, Shimura [S] and completed by Deligne [D1], is already essential to define the Hecke action before showing the congruence relation.
+As is well known, the congruence relation in the ordinary (co)homology theory is obtained by realizing Hecke operators as algebraic correspondences (cf. [Sm, D1]).
+However, this realization cannot work in the motivic $\pi_{1}$-case.
+Therefore, we define the Hecke action on the elliptic modular motive as the sum of operators which correspond to taking quotients of the universal elliptic curve by its finite subgroups.
+Then using results on algebraic fundamental groups, we show that this action is well-defined and satisfies the congruence relation.
 This Hecke theory has the following applications: \begin{itemize}

-\item Our Hecke action preserves the motivic structure of the elliptic modular motive, and iterated integrals of holomorphic $1$-forms on $\overline{M}_{n}({\mathbb C})$, called iterated Shimura integrals of weight $2$ (cf. [M1, 2]), are regarded as periods of this motive.
-Therefore, one can see that there is Hecke action on the space of these iterated integrals which gives a partial solution to a problem posed in [M2, 3.3] defining such action on the space of iterated Shimura integrals of any weight.
+\item Our Hecke action preserves the motivic structure of the elliptic modular motive.
+Since iterated integrals of holomorphic $1$-forms on $\overline{M}_{n}({\mathbb C})$, known as iterated Shimura integrals of weight $2$ [M1, 2], are regarded as periods of this motive, there is Hecke action on the space of these iterated integrals.
+This gives a partial solution to a problem posed in [M2, 3.3] defining such action on the space of iterated Shimura integrals of any weight.

-\item The elliptic modular motive is decomposed to the direct sum of submotives called {\it Hecke components} corresponding to scalar-valued representations of the Hecke algebra.
-On these Hecke components, Hecke operators act as scalar plus nilpotent matrices, and hence the study of the motivic structure becomes easier.
-In particular, using the above noncommutative congruence relation, we will show that this motive becomes the direct sum of pure motives over a number field, and describe iterated Shimura integrals of weight $2$ by the products of period integrals.
+\item The elliptic modular motive is decomposed to the direct sum of submotives corresponding to scalar-valued representations of the Hecke algebra.
+On these components, Hecke operators act as scalar plus nilpotent matrices, and hence the study of the motivic structure becomes easier.
+In particular, using the above congruence relation we show that this motive becomes the direct sum of pure motives over a number field.

-\end{itemize} The last assertion is applied to expressing multiple $L$-values of cusp forms of weight $2$ by their ordinary $L$-values.
+\end{itemize} The last assertion is applied to expressing multiple $L$-values, represented as iterated Shimura integrals, of cusp forms of weight $2$ by their ordinary $L$-values, and to showing the algebraicity of periods integrals of divisors on modular curves induced from Ceresa cycles.

-Furthermore, we describe the Betti realization of the elliptic modular motive as the space of {\it noncommutative modular symbols}, and show that the Hecke action can be computed using these symbols.
 2.1. \ In this section, we construct motives for elliptic modular groups based on Deligne's theory [D1].
-Let $\pi_{1}$ be the topological fundamental group $\pi_{1} \left( X; x \right)$ of a Riemann surface $X$ with base point $x$.
+Let $\pi_{1}$ be the topological fundamental group $\pi_{1} \left( R; x \right)$ of a Riemann surface $R$ with base point $x$.
 Then $\pi_{1}$ is finitely generated.
 Denote by ${\mathbb Q} \left[ \pi_{1} \right]$ the group ${\mathbb Q}$-algebra of $\pi_{1}$ with the augmentation ideal $I$, and by